8o8/email/README.md

 # email for Go

-A basic wrapper for Amazon SES, Mailgun and Sendgrid APIs,
+A basic wrapper for Amazon SES, Mailgun and Sendgrid APIs

 ## Installation